-If a firm shares or links content that links to other content or articles, the firm has not generally adopted that other content.
+FINRA's new guidance indicates that if a firm shares or links content that links to other content or articles, the firm has not generally adopted that other content.
 However, a firm has adopted that other content if, based on the facts and circumstances, it has influence or control over that other content.
-Further, if the firm shares or links to content that itself serves primarily as a vehicle for links, or where content available through such links forms the entire basis of the article then the firm would have adopted that other content.
-If a firm's website includes a link to a section of an independent third-party website, the firm has adopted the content of that third-party website if the firm has any influence or control over the content of the third-party site or if the link is not ongoing.
-The link is ongoing if it is continuously available to investors who visit the firm's site, investors have access to the linked site whether or not it contains favorable material about the firm and investors can use the link even if the linked site is updated or changed by the independent third party.
+Further, if the firm shares or links to content that itself serves primarily as a vehicle for links, or where content available through such links forms the entire basis of the article, then the firm has adopted that other content.

+If a firm's website includes a link to a section of an independent third-party website, FINRA's view is that the firm has not adopted the content of that third-party website if the firm does not have any influence or control over the content of the third-party site and if the link is ongoing.
+The link is ongoing if it is continuously available to investors who visit the firm's site, investors have access to the linked site whether or not it contains favorable material about the firm, and investors can use the link even if the linked site is updated or changed by the independent third party.